paramsingh/paramsingh.github.io/_posts/2018-11-16-moving-acousticbrainz.md

 title: Moving AcousticBrainz
 ---

-_Thoughts on migrating a terabyte scale database to a server in production for the first time._
+_Thoughts on migrating a terabyte scale database to a new server in production for the first time._

-Hi!

 In the interest of making this blog an archive of interesting technical work that I do, I'm gonna write about the recent work I did while migrating the [AcousticBrainz](https://acousticbrainz.org) website from an old server to MetaBrainz's relatively newer and shinier Hetzner infrastructure.

-This was the first time I worked with production databases of this scale, and it was a real learning experience.
+This was the first time I worked with a production database of this scale, and it was a real learning experience.
 It really felt like I had jumped off the deep end, but it was really fun!

 Some backstory first, AcousticBrainz is a music technology project which crowd sources acoustic information